clartaq/cwiki/README.md

 java -jar target/cwiki.jar
 ```

+## Running the First Time ##
  When running for the very first time, there will be a pause of several seconds as the database containing the initial wiki content is created.
 The program will start a local web server and start up your default web browser to display the initial content of the wiki.

+ Since the program has never run before, you will be asked to sign in as the "admin" user.
+Just follow the instructions on the screen.

 ## Running Tests ##